-Data were collected from 119 individuals who are engaging in side-business while having their employment.
-The first part of the questionnaire gathered information individual background about information.
+were collected from Data 119 individuals who are engaging in sidewhile business having their employment.
+The first part of the questionnaire gathered information individual about background information.
 The characteristics of the respondents are described in terms of individuals' gender, age, income, education qualification, employment status, employment position, business start-up mode, related industry and experience.
 The sample profile of the study is illustrated in Table 2.

-С haracteristics Frequency Percentage
+( Characteristics Frequency Percentage

 %

 Gender: Male 84 70.6

 Female 35 29.4

 Age: Below 25 40 33.6

-25-35 41 34.5